-This land unit is planned for a complementary mix of land uses including office, hotel and support retail at .50-1.0 FAR.
+This land unit is planned for a complementary mix of land uses including office, hotel and support retail at .50-1.0 FAR, except as may be described in "Other Recommendations."
 Optional residential uses should be considered as part of mixed-use projects or in accordance with the site-specific and other recommendations set forth below.
 A cohesive mixture of residential and non-residential uses should provide convenience to those who live and work in the area.
 Development in this land unit should provide for the incorporation of possible future transit related facilities and pedestrian access to transit.

-A possible core area within Land Unit A is envisioned as a transit station mixed-use area, including high density residential uses, of relatively greater land use intensity and urban scale than most other areas in the Dulles Suburban Center.
+A core area within Land Unit A is envisioned as a transit station mixed-use area and has been designated as part of the Route 28/CIT Transit Station Area.
+It includes high density residential uses, of relatively greater land use intensity and urban scale than most other areas in the Dulles Suburban Center.
 In addition to the higher intensities, the highest urban design standards are envisioned for this area.
-This core is large enough for the development of an urban concentration of uses, yet small enough to encourage a pedestrian mobility network throughout the area.
+As planned, this core is large enough for the development of an urban concentration of uses, yet small enough to promote pedestrian circulation throughout the area.
 The pedestrian network should link the residential areas, community facilities and employment centers to any future transit site.
+The Urban Design Guidelines in the Reston-Herndon Suburban Center and Transit Station Areas section of the Plan apply to development in the portion of Land Unit A located north of Coppermine Road.